etipton/etipton.github.io/_posts/2014-02-21-action-trees.markdown

 1. It actually contains somewhat accurate / realistic predictions of possible events.
 2. The construction process doesn't majorly prevent Getting Things Done.
-3. Once constructed, adherence to the Action Tree doesn't stifle your engenuity or blind you to new possibilities.
+3. Once constructed, adherence to the Action Tree doesn't stifle your ingenuity or blind you to new possibilities.

 Simply put, with the combination of both qualities, you're just trying to avoid: